What Age can my child start?

 How long is a bit of string...

 On average it takes a child 3 years to go from non swimmer to one ready to move to a Club.
 However, we must remember that every child is an individual and learns at a different pace, some will move through the programme quickly, where others may take a little longer.
-Take your child to the pool as often as you can between lessons, keep encouraging them but above all, it must remain fun - this is the key to good learning!
+Take your child to the pool as often as you can between lessons, keep encouraging them but above all, it must remain fun - this is the best way to learn!

 My Child has completed all 8 levels what do they do now?